Home / Services / San Francisco, California

 Sustainable Hydration for Dreamforce and San Francisco Conventions

 San Francisco runs on conventions.
 Dreamforce alone brings tens of thousands of attendees into Moscone Center and spills them across downtown every fall, and it shares the calendar with the RSA Conference, the Game Developers Conference, and the J.P.
 Morgan Healthcare Conference.
 Moscone offers roughly 504,000 square feet of exhibit space, and when a major show fills it, the surrounding blocks turn into an extension of the venue.
-Keeping that volume of people hydrated is a logistics problem, not an afterthought.
+Keeping water on that volume of people is a logistics problem, not an afterthought.

 The challenge is not the weather.
 San Francisco is mild and often foggy, with typical summer highs around 67 degrees, so the pressure does not come from heat.
 It comes from density.
 Convention attendees are on their feet for long days, moving between sessions, expo floors, keynotes, and off-site activations, often without a natural moment to sit down and drink.
 Add packed after-hours receptions and corporate campus events, and the demand for accessible water is constant even when the temperature is not.